jonan/ForkHub/README.md

 ForkHub started off as a fork of the official Android app from GitHub, and has since seen lots of improvements.
 You can see a comprehensive list of changes in the [change log](https://github.com/jonan/ForkHub/blob/master/CHANGELOG.md).

 Please see the [issues](https://github.com/jonan/ForkHub/issues) section to report any bugs or feature requests and to see the list of known issues.
+This is a fork test.

 ## Acknowledgements